The Wreden Brewery

 Meanwhile Claus Wreden was in the grocery business until 1864, when the San Francisco City Director lists him as “proprietor Central Railroad Exchange Saloon, NE cor Post and Cemetery Av” (http://www.sfgenealogy.com/sanfranciscodirectory/1864/1864_538.pdf)

 According to Don, by 1867-1868, Claus is listed as co-owner and his brother Henry as an employee of the Washington Brewery.

 On February 7, 1899 the Claus Wreden Brewing Company was incorporated.
 At some point Henry sold his interest to his nephew, Henry M. Wreden, who became President.
 Frank J. Veen was Secretary and married into the family.
 Both are listed in the 1900-1902 edition of Great Men of California under ‘Brewers.’
-They are (this is being verified) buried in the Witzel – Spaar –Wreden – Veen family plot at Olivet Memorial Park, Colma.
+They are buried in the Witzel – Spaar –Wreden – Veen family plot at Olivet Memorial Park, Colma.